New version of EIRA (3.0.0) is now available!

 The following documents are available to help the architect in documenting an SAT:

-- SAT Design Guidelines - Guidelines on how to create an SAT
+- Detailed-level Interoperability Requirements Solution Architecture Template (DL SAT) Design Guidelines - Guidelines on how to create a Detailed-level Solution Architecture Template

 - SAT Template - a word document that serves as a template for a new SAT